sbrin/bitbusy/README.md

 #### Enclosure (Optional)
 - Use the provided blueprint: `blueprint/box.dxf`
-- Print the enclosure parts
+- Cut the enclosure parts using a laser cutter
 - Mount the ESP32-C3 and LED matrix inside
 - Ensure proper ventilation for the ESP32